ejlb/pegasos/README.md

 sofiapy
 =======

-Partial python binding for sofia-ml.
-The bindings are basic and not every feature of  sofia-ml is supported.
+Sklearn-like python binding for sofia-ml.
+The bindings do not include every feature of sofia-ml.
 The bindings require a custom minimal version of sofia-ml and pybindgen.
 See example/example.py for details.

 * sofia.so is the raw bindings, can be imported and API matches the c++ API
-* pysofia is a wrapper round the raw bindings which have an sklearn-style interface (WORK IN PROGRESS)
+* sofiapy is a wrapper round the raw bindings which have an sklearn-style interface

 algorithm support
 ------------------
-* learners: pegasos, logreg pegasos, logreg, lms, sgd svm, romma
+* learners: pegasos svm, logreg pegasos, lms pegasos, sgd svm, romma and logreg
 * eta: basic, pegasos, constant
 * loops: stochastic, balanced stochastic
 * predictions: linear, logistic